quatico-solutions/websmith/README.md

 ### Use the websmith configuration file

 websmith looks for a `websmith.config.json` file in the root of your project.
 If it exists, it is used to configure the compilation process.
-The configuration file can be used to specify which addons to use, or which compilation targets are known to apply different addons.
+The configuration file can be used to specify which addons to use.
+Provide a lists of addon names or define compilation targets with addons names to apply different addons for different targets.

-Add an "addons" section to the `websmith.config.json` with a default addon list to apply.
-Use the addon directory names in the list to apply them during the compilation process.
+Add an "addons" section to the `websmith.config.json` with the addon names to apply.
+This default list of addons will be applied for every compilation.
+The addon name is the addon directory name if not specified otherwise:

 ```json
 // websmith.config.json